swcarpentry/git-novice/01-backup.md

 ```

 The message "untracked files" means that there's a file in the directory
-that Git doesn't think it's repsonsible for managing.
+that Git isn't keeping track of.
-We can tell it that it should start to do so like this:
+We can tell it that it should like this:

 ```
 $ git add mars.txt